 Q: The application should not include any personally identifying information.
 What if my publications or other identifying details are relevant to my application?

-- Refer to your published work in third person (e.g., replace “as we have demonstrated” with “as [Anonymous, 2015] has demonstrated…”).
-Alternatively, if you are speaking in first person, blind your own citations: ‘[Anonymous 2015] Details omitted for double-blind review.’
+- Refer to your published work in the third person (e.g., replace “as we have demonstrated” with “as [Anonymous, 2015] has demonstrated…”).
+Alternatively, if you are speaking in the first person, blind your own citations: ‘[Anonymous 2015] Details omitted for double-blind review.’